-Jotun is a responsible and dependable corporate citizen in our countries of operation.
-Our Human Rights policy confirms Jotun’s commitment to respecting the human rights of our employees and those in the community.
+Jotun is a responsible and dependable corporate citizen in countries affected by our operation.
+Our Human Rights policy confirms Jotun’s commitment to respecting the human rights of our employees, in the value chain and local communities.

 2. Roles and Responsibility

 Group HR is the process owner of this policy, and has the responsibility to initiate programs, actions and reviews in order for each Jotun company to be aware of their obligations and to comply with the requirements.

 Human rights are rights inherent to all human beings, regardless of race, sex, nationality, ethnicity, language, religion, or any other status.
 Human rights include the right to life and liberty, freedom from slavery and torture, freedom of opinion and expression, the right to work and education, and many more.
 Everyone is entitled to these rights, without discrimination.
 Decent working conditions safeguard human rights and health, safety and environment in the workplace, and that provides a living wage.